aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/contents-management/how-to-extract-selected-content-between-nodes-in-a-document/_index.md

 ## Extract Content Between Different Types of Nodes

 We can extract content between any combinations of block level or inline nodes.
 In this scenario below we will extract the content between first paragraph and the table in the second section inclusively.
 We get the markers nodes by calling [Body.FirstParagraph](http://www.aspose.com/api/net/words/aspose.words/story/properties/firstparagraph) and [CompositeNode.GetChild](http://www.aspose.com/api/net/words/aspose.words/compositenode/methods/getchild) method on the second section of the document to retrieve the appropriate Paragraph and Table nodes.
 For a slight variation let’s instead duplicate the content and insert it below the original.
-Below example shows how to extract the content between a paragraph and table using the ExtractContent method.
+Below example demonstrates how to extract the content between a paragraph and table using the ExtractContent method.
 You can download template file of this example from [here](https://github.com/aspose-words/Aspose.Words-for-.NET/blob/master/Examples/Data/Extract%20content.docx).

 {{< gist "aspose-words" "9a306a41bb6aea8adfcabf5a575c5718" "Examples-CSharp-Programming-Documents-Document-ExtractContentBetweenBlockLevelNodes-ExtractContentBetweenBlockLevelNodes.cs" >}}

 ## Extract Content Between Paragraphs Based on Style

 You may need to extract the content between paragraphs of the same or different style, such as between paragraphs marked with heading styles.
-The code below shows how to achieve this.
+The code below demonstrates how to achieve this.
 It is a simple example which will extract the content between the first instance of the “Heading 1” and “Header 3” styles without extracting the headings as well.
 To do this we set the last parameter to false, which specifies that the marker nodes should not be included.

 In a proper implementation this should be run in a loop to extract content between all paragraphs of these styles from the document.
 The extracted content is copied into a new document.
 Below example demonstrates how to extract content between paragraphs with specific styles using the ExtractContent method.
 You can download template file of this example from [here](https://github.com/aspose-words/Aspose.Words-for-.NET/blob/master/Examples/Data/Extract%20content.docx).